panda3d/panda3d-docs/programming/hardware-support/joystick-support.rst

 you can catch events like for example, ``"[prefix]_face_a"`` which will be thrown whenever the 'A' button on the device with the specified prefix is hit.
-As with keyboard support, there also is the '-up' postfix wich can be added to catch the event which will be thrown when a previously pressed button is released again.
+As with keyboard support, there also is the '-up' postfix which can be added to catch the event which will be thrown when a previously pressed button is released again.
 Note, if a button with an to the engine unknown code was pressed, an event like the following will be thrown.